gura-lang/gura/doc/language-manual/02-Syntax.md

   and three Identifier expressions `x`, `y` and `z` as its arguments.
   It also owns a Block expression as its block element.

-If two or more callers are described in the same line, they have a leader-trailer relationship each other, in which the preceding caller is dubbed a leader and following one a trailer.
+If two or more `Caller`s are described in the same line, they have a leader-trailer relationship each other, in which the preceding `Caller` is dubbed a leader and following one a trailer.
-A caller that acts as a leader is the owner of its trailing caller.
+A `Caller` that acts as a leader is the owner of its trailing `Caller`.

 Consider the following expressions:

 * `a() b()`

-  The Caller expression `a()` owns a Caller expression of `b()` as its trailer.
+  The `Caller` expression `a()` owns a `Caller` expression of `b()` as its trailer.

 * `a() b() c()`

-  The Caller expression `a()` owns a Caller expression of `b()` as its trailer, and the Caller expression `b()` owns the Caller expression `c()` as well.
+  The `Caller` expression `a()` owns a Caller expression of `b()` as its trailer, and the Caller expression `b()` owns the Caller expression `c()` as well.

-The parser determines whether a following Caller is a trailer by checking if top of the following Caller is described in the same line as a closing parenthesis of the preceding one.
+The parser uses two rules to determine whether a following Caller is a trailer.

+The first is, as you've already read above, to check if the top of the following Caller is described in the same line of a closing parenthesis of the preceding one.
 It means that the example below is a valid leader-trailer form.

     a(